apo-Orvaj/ad_service_and_campaign/README.md

 1. Set up rbenv or rvm
 2. Install ruby version 2.3.1

-- Clone the repository and move the 'ad_service_and_campaign' directory.
+- Clone the repository and move in the 'ad_service_and_campaign' directory.
 - Build the gem with:
 ```
 gem build ad_service_and_campaign.gemspec